individkid/sidegeo/README.md

   * Sample -- whether space fixed in Tweak mode
     * Symbolic -- classification of space does not change
     * Numeric -- configuration controls amount of change
-  * Panel -- which panel opened by Equalizer
+  * Widget -- which panel opened by Equalizer
     * Topology -- open panel for classifications to sample
     * Decorate -- open panel for bitmap, screen saver, rfb
     * System -- open panel for stocks flows and attachments
+  * Virtual -- whether cursor is captured or forwarded
+    * Surface -- cursor controls facet in polytope
+    * Content -- cursor controls decoration on facet

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.